-Tips for Preventing Your Loved One from Suffering Nursing Home Abuse on Social Media
+Tips for Preventing Your Loved One From Suffering Elder Abuse on Social Media

-- Make sure to research a nursing home before placing your loved one there.
+- Research the facility’s history.
 Check to see if there have been reports of abuse or neglect related to the facility in the past.
 Have any reports of social media elder abuse been filed?
 If possible, you may even want to ask if all the employees have had criminal background checks performed to ensure that no one with a record of abuse is working there.

-- Visit the nursing home before you allow your family member to move in there.
+- Visit the facility before you allow your family member to move in there.
 Speak with the staff and other residents.
 Research the signs of nursing home abuse and neglect before your visit and keep your eye out for any indications that residents are suffering abuse during your visit.

-- Once your loved one is placed in a home, visit him or her often and make sure other family members and friends visit often as well.
+- Once your loved one is placed in a home, visit him or her often.
 The constant presence of family and friends may deter an abuser from targeting your loved one.
 Even during COVID-19, there are steps you can take to communicate with your loved one.

-If your loved one has been the victim of nursing home abuse or neglect, you should speak with an attorney as soon as possible.
-Filing a lawsuit can help ensure the individual or facility responsible is stopped and brought to justice.
-These lawsuits are sometimes the best way to hold those at fault for your pain and suffering accountable, and help prevent them from ever hurting anyone else again in the future.
+If you suspect that your loved one has been the victim of elder abuse or neglect, consider speaking with an elder abuse attorney as soon as possible.
+You may have a viable claim to help ensure the individual or facility responsible is stopped and brought to justice.

 At Needham Kepner & Fish LLP, our elder abuse lawyers have extensive experience helping abused residents and their families hold negligent parties accountable for elder abuse and neglect.
 Call us today at (408) 956-6949 or fill out our online contact form and we will be in touch with you soon.